christopherkobayashi/scanbd/doc/README.txt

 ./configure --help

-If neither HAL nor libudev is available (e.g. OpenBSD), scanbd works without dynamic detection of inserted or removed devices (but can be triggered by sending SIGHUP).
+If neither HAL nor libudev is available (e.g. OpenBSD), scanbd works without dynamic detection of inserted or removed devices (but this can be triggered by sending SIGHUP).

 1.3) using plain Makefiles